DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 When you have qualified teacher status, you will be able to apply for paid teaching jobs in all schools in England.

 You may need to apply for a different visa to work in England as a qualified teacher.
-Our [guidance for non-UK nationals wishing to teach in England](updated url) explains the skilled worker visa and covers other ways you can update, extend or switch your visa when you finish your training.
+Our [guidance for non-UK nationals wishing to teach in England](#) (Updated URL) explains the skilled worker visa and covers other ways you can update, extend or switch your visa when you finish your training.

 CTA:
 Learn more about about your first teaching job in England